 - To use a Snazzy Maps style theme, open the Snazzy Maps section.

 - Select a theme to use, and click on it.

 - Paste the code in the Snazzy Maps Style field back in the widget option panel.

 - Repeat this process as needed.

 If you discover a Snazzy Maps style that does not work, it is due to the restricted amount of text allowed in a Muse .mucow widget file text field.
-Certain Snazzy Maps style arrays are larger than the Muse field allows.
+Certain Snazzy Maps style arrays are larger than the Muse field allows (2048 characters).
 This is a rare occurrence.